Recognizing The 12 Warning Signs Of Burnout At Work

 Burnout at work refers to a state of chronic physical and emotional exhaustion caused by prolonged stress, often resulting from excessive workloads, lack of control, and a lack of support.

-Recognizing the warning signs of burnout is crucial for both employees and employers to prevent its detrimental effects on individuals’ well-being and overall productivity.
+Recognizing the warning signs of burnout is crucial for employees and employers to prevent its detrimental effects on individuals’ well-being and overall productivity.

 Definition of Burnout at Work

-Burnout at work is a psychological syndrome characterized by three dimensions: feelings of energy depletion or exhaustion, increased mental distance or cynicism related to one’s job, and reduced professional efficacy.
+Burnout at work is a psychological syndrome characterized by feelings of energy depletion or exhaustion, increased mental distance or cynicism related to one’s job, and reduced professional efficacy.
 It is a response to chronic work-related stress that has not been successfully managed.

 Background Overview on Burnout at Work